Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 - Russian Blue

 Now, let’s look at the most beautiful hypoallergenic cats and the different breeds!
-Ultimately, their nature and personalities are wonderful and some love to cuddle, take walks and others love to nap next to you and spend time with their family!
+Their nature and personalities are wonderful and some love to cuddle, take walks and others love to nap next to you and spend time with their family!

 The Burmese Beauty - AKA the Chocolate Siamese